-Golf Grips are the most important component of the golf club.
-This is not an opinion, but a FACT.
-The shaft delvivers the head to the ball, the head tunes the launch and spin and the ball delviers the fine tuning.
-But what conects you to the club?
+Golf Grips are the crucial component of the golf club.
+The shaft delivers the head to the ball, the head tunes the launch and spin, and the ball provides fine-tuning.
+But what connects you to the club?
 The golf grip!

 Quite simply, nothing performs better than leather.
-An extensive marketing campaign has been employed to tarnish leather’s superiority as a golf grip.
+An extensive marketing campaign has tarnished leather’s superiority as a golf grip.
 Why?
 Because leather is a much better choice for a grip.
-However, leather is expensive to make, requires tedious precision and cannot be massproduced in an industrial park with massive economies of scale.
-Because leather is a natural material and can breathe, moisture does not pool on the surface like it will with a plastic and rubber grip.
+However, leather is expensive, requires tedious precision, and cannot be mass-produced in an industrial park with massive economies of scale.
+Because leather is a natural material and can breathe, moisture does not pool on the surface as it will with a plastic and rubber grip.

 In comfort, leather has no equal.
 In a head-to-head comparison, non-leather grips will feel foreign and abrasive to the touch.
-Non-leather grips feel abrasive because they are literally wearing your hands away.
+Non-leather grips feel abrasive because they are wearing your hands away.
 You never want to feel anxious and uncomfortable before a golf shot.
 Leather is far more natural feeling and much softer to the touch.
-This carries over to the effect on your hands.
 With leather, the wear on your hands is much easier.

 The ProTaper is one of the best features of our Club Grips.
-Consulting TOUR pros, caddies and some of the best amateurs, we found that almost everyone built up their club grips with an average of three wraps of tape underneath the dominant hand.
+Consulting TOUR pros, caddies, and some of the best amateurs, we found that almost everyone built up their club grips with an average of three wraps of tape underneath the dominant hand.
 Why?
 The standard rubber grip has too much taper.
-Why this design has become mainstream is baffling considering the tastes of the game’s best.
-The ProTaper applies this concept to the design of our Club Grip, creating less taper in the grip to the equivalent of three wraps of tape underneath the dominant hand.
+Why this design has become mainstream is baffling, considering the tastes of the game’s best.
+The ProTaper applies this concept to the creation of our Club Grip, creating less taper in the grip to the equivalent of three wraps of tape underneath the dominant hand.

 All three grips share a few common features.
-The slip-on, non-rubber underlast allows the grip to be installed just like any other one piece grip with solvent or air, saving you from having to wrap the grip yourself.
-The non-rubber underlast is crucial for golfers with latex and carbamate allergies and creates a longer lasting grip.
-Finally, the stitched panel creates a leather grip that features the huge benefits of leather, mixed with the preferences of the modern golfer.
+The slip-on, non-rubber underlast allows the grip to be installed just like any other one-piece grip with solvent or air, saving you from having to wrap the grip yourself.
+The non-rubber underlast is crucial for golfers with latex and carbamate allergies and creates a longer-lasting grip.
+Finally, the stitched panel makes a leather grip that features the vast benefits of leather mixed with the preferences of the modern golfer.
 The seam in the back takes some getting used to, but once you’re acquainted with it, it is hard to go back to a non-seam grip.

-Since the conception of BestGrips, USA manufacturing has been a key tenant in all things BestGrips.
-We hand make each and every grip and head cover in the USA.
-All customizations, like embroidery and engraving are done in house, instead of farming them out.
-This allows more custom options, no minimums and lower costs to you, the customer.
+Since the conception of BestGrips, USA manufacturing has been a critical tenant in all things BestGrips.
+We hand-make each grip and head cover in the USA.
+All customizations, like embroidery and engraving, are done in-house instead of farming them out.
+This allows more custom options, no minimums, and lowers costs to you, the customer.

 To make up for the lack of quality, the importance of the grip was downplayed until most golfers ignored the grip entirely and settled for the false advertising the rubber industry relies on.
 Despite their efforts, the golf grip remains extremely important.

-Your golf grips are the only connection between you and your clubs, which is why Best Grips considers the grip to be the most important component of the golf club.
-Using the best golf grips is crucial to your success in golf, and if you choose to play with our grips, we guarantee you’ll love the performance, design and durability of your handmade leather golf grips.
+Your golf grips are the only connection between you and your clubs, which is why Best Grips considers the grip the essential component of the golf club.
+Using the best golf grips is crucial to your success in golf, and if you choose to play with our grips, we guarantee you’ll love the performance, design, and durability of your handmade leather golf grips.
 You can learn more about our full range of products in the Collection.